 What do these statistics show us about the current Industrial Property Market?

-- The amount of vacant industrial space in Cape Town has stabilised – at a low level.
+- The amount of vacant industrial space in Cape Town dropped even further in 2025.
+Availability remains tight into early 2026.

 - Businesses still favour the more modern industrial buildings, with most of these spaces now rented out, even at much higher rentals.

-The industrial property sector is important in South Africa
+The industrial property sector is vital in South Africa

 The industrial property market in SA holds immense value.
-Utilised for many business types, uses range from versatile to efficient.
-At this point, it is difficult to say which industrial sectors, in particular, are slowing the most.
+Used across many business types, its uses range from versatile to efficient.
+At this point, it is difficult to say which industrial sectors are slowing the most.

 The “top-rated” buildings have the highest specifications.
 These buildings tend to let first.
 While these “top-rated” properties may have a higher R/m², they usually have much higher ceilings.
-They thus actually offer a lower R/m³ rate to tenants.
-Boasting full compliance with current fire regulations, lower electricity costs, advanced building materials and better business efficiencies, we give our clients access to prime industrial property.
-However, the overall amount of space for rent is still low.
-Companies must plan their moves well to ensure the suitable space is on time.
+They thus offer tenants a lower rate per m³.
+Boasting full compliance with current fire regulations, lower electricity costs, advanced building materials, and improved business efficiencies, we provide our clients with access to prime industrial property.
+However, the overall amount of available rental space remains low.
+Companies must plan their moves well to ensure a suitable space is available on time.

 The only index for industrial property in Cape Town

-These statistics back up what is happening within the industrial market.
+These statistics support what is happening in the industrial market.

 This index is designed to assist property owners, tenants and other stakeholders in assessing the industrial real estate market, especially in Cape Town.
-Epping houses many of the most significant industrial companies in the Western Cape.
+Epping is home to many of the most significant industrial companies in the Western Cape.
 It is an excellent gauge of industrial property in the entire Western Cape.
-The statistics forming the Epping Industrial Property Index are put together by the only company that works with landlords and tenants in Epping every day.
-Epping Property is the only company to have surveyed the existing industrial spaces, when completed, throughout the Epping area.
+The statistics that form the Epping Industrial Property Index are compiled by the only company that works with landlords and tenants in Epping on a daily basis.
+Epping Property is the only company to have surveyed the existing industrial spaces throughout the Epping area.
 Having measured the total square metres available for rent, our statistics are the most accurate.

 Historical Growth of Industrial Rentals in Epping Industria